p1ne/amlogic-s912-serial-modules/README.md

 # amlogic-s912-serial-modules
-Kernel modules for USB serial adapters for AmLogic S912 based ARM64 meda centers
+Kernel modules for USB serial adapters for AmLogic S912 based ARM64 media centers

 Put modules into /system/lib/modules and chmod then to 644